 How to Make your Business More Sustainable

-A guide on making your business more sustainable to help reduce costs, improve your reputation and create new commercial opportunities.
+A guide on how to make your business more sustainable to help reduce long term costs, improve your reputation and create new commercial opportunities.

-These are some of the key tactics you can employ to reduce the environmental impact of your organisation:
+These are some of the key tactics you can employ to reduce your organisation's impact on the environment:

 - Switch your fleet to electric vehicles.